hectorjsmith/antaeus/docs/ImplementationPlan.md

     - New API endpoint to retry paying a given invoice
     - This ignores the next retry value
     - Will throw an exception if the invoice status is not "failed"
-    - Will throw an exception if the invoice is not yet due (i.e. not from before the start of the month)
+    - Will throw an exception if the invoice is not yet due (i.e. creation time not from before the start of the month)
-- [ ] New `rest/v1/invoices/{id}/retry-validation` API
+- [ ] New `rest/v1/invoices/{id}/validate` API
     - Re-validates the given invoice using the same logic as the batch job
+- [ ] Update jobs to ensure they cannot run multiple times in parallel